Do you want to know what drives me crazy?

 One of our favourite Candian SaaS podcasters is Dan Martell, who hosts SaaS Growth Stacking, a podcast all about hypergrowth in SaaS companies.

-It doesn’t take a genius to figure out that this is an incredibly valuable resource for SaaS owners, and an incredibly lucrative lead generator for Dan’s SaaS consultancy.
+It doesn’t take a genius to figure out that this is an incredibly valuable resource for SaaS owners and an incredibly lucrative lead generator for Dan’s SaaS consultancy.
+If you want to reach a wider audience you should consider uploading your podcast to Spotify.

 6. Case Studies